korbosoft/hbc-rebrewed/README.md

-Note that the code in this repository differs from the source code used to build the fail0verflow's version of The Homebrew Channel, which includes additional protection features (i.e. we had to add reverse-DRM to stop scammers from selling it).
+Note that the code in this repository differs from the source code used to build the fail0verflow's version of The Homebrew Channel, which includes additional protection features (i.e. they had to add reverse-DRM to stop scammers from selling it).

 This code is released with no warranty.